protesilaos/my-website/_codelog/2022-04-09-simple-guide-git-patches-emacs.md

      `OLDER-HASH` is not part of the range.
 So if you want it to be included, use the one prior to it.

+     **UPDATE 2022-04-11 07:46 +0300:** As Sean Whitton points out in an email, it probably is easier to use the `-N` flag instead of specifying a range of commits, where `N` is the number of commits counting from the `HEAD` (this information from the email exchange is divulged with permission):

+         git format-patch -3

 5. With the `.patch` files in place, all that remains is to prepare an email and include those files as attachments (there is also a way to send patches directly as an email, but I think standalone files are